mongodb/snooty/README.md

 ### .env file setup

 You'll need to set some environment variables in two separate files at the root of this directory for separate production/development environments.
 These variables let Snooty know where to look for your AST zip files, within DOP team's database.
+(You can also use [local AST files](#running-with-local-manifest-path)))

 #### `.env.development`